Affiliate Disclosure: All links earn commissionReading Time: 36 minutes

 Training Load – V & M

 Your Total Training Load is based on Muscle Load, Cardio Load and Perceived Load.
-Each of these 3 components are rated on a scale of 1 to 5.
+Each of these 3 components is rated on a scale of 1 to 5.

 Let’s look in more detail at the constituent parts of training load.